 You can exit the station on the second floor and the first floor.
 If you catch city loop bus, the bus stop is located on the second floor.
 If you catch subway, proceed to the first floor.
 And also other bus service depart from the first floor.

 Kobe Subway/Hokushin Kyuko Railway Shin-Kobe station overview

 This Shin-Kobe station belong to two train companies, Kobe Subway Seishin-Yamanote line and Hokushin Kyuko Railway.
 But Kobe Subway train goes through Hokushin Kyuko Railway.
-These are technically two different train companies but these are same for travelers.
+These are technically two different train companies but you cannot see any difference.
 In this post, I explain this station as Kobe Subway station.

-Kobe Subway Shin-Kobe station is located underground Shinkansen Shin-Kobe station.
+Kobe Subway Shin-Kobe station is located underground the Shinkansen Shin-Kobe station.
 You can get Kobe-Sannomiya and Tanigami by this subway line.
 Tanigami is located on the way to Arima Onsen.
 You can change other train to get Arima Onsen.
 However the bus to Arima Onsen departs from Shin-Kobe station as well.
-The bus is much easier to get Arima Onsen than trains because the bus offers direct service.
+The bus is much easier to get Arima Onsen than trains because the bus takes you to Arima Onsen directly.

-If you want get Kobe harbor area, you need to change trains at Kobe-Sannomiya.
+If you want get Kobe harbor area, you have to change trains at Kobe-Sannomiya.
 Please refer the post in the link below: